 -

-Are there any identifiable trends in enforcement activity in your jurisdiction?
+Are there any identifiable trends or regulatory priorities in enforcement activity in your jurisdiction?

 Prior to 2014 the Privacy Commissioner seldom exercised its power to make determinations as to an alleged breach of privacy.
-In the period between 2014 and 2023, the Commissioner has made 63 determinations (with 29 determinations being issued since 2021) and an upward trend in formal enforcement activity appears to be continuing.
+In the period between 2014 and 2023, the Commissioner has made 63 determinations (with 29 determinations being issued since 2021).
+The OAIC issued 12 determinations in the 2023-2024 period, indicating the continued trend towards increasing enforcement.
+Additionally, the passage of the Privacy Amendment Act, which included a tiered penalty regime for non-serious and non-repeated breaches of the Privacy Act also indicates a trend towards more regular enforcement.

 - monitor the effectiveness of the privacy and security risk management strategy set by Marriott’s privacy and information security leadership and policies;